Cheznoodle/COMP-3050-Individual-Dissertation-Single-Honours/README.md

 # Text-minator: AI Plagiarism Detector

 ## Overview
-**Text-minator** is an AI-powered plagiarism detection tool that analyzes text using multiple machine learning models, including **GPT-2, DeBERTa, T5, and BERT**.
+**Text-minator** is an AI-powered plagiarism detection tool that analyzes text using multiple machine learning models, including **GPT-J, DeBERTa, T5, and BERT**.
 The application runs on **Streamlit**, providing an interactive web-based interface for analysis.

 ## Features
 - Supports **GPT-2, DeBERTa, T5, and BERT** for text analysis.